Honda CR-V Won’t Start? Here’s Why And How To Fix

 Honda CR V

-If your car isn’t affected by these common problems, here are some generic starting issues.
+If your car isn’t impacted by these typical problems, here are some generic starting issues.

 Honda CR-V Cranks But Won’t Start

-If your CR-V is cranking but won’t start, power is reaching the starter solenoid and motor.
+If your CR-V is turning but won’t start, power is reaching the starter solenoid and motor.

 The issue, therefore, likely doesn’t rest with this component or the ignition switch.
-However, it could still be connected to the battery.
+Nonetheless, it could still be connected to the battery.

 • Low battery power (but not completely discharged) – some current reaches the solenoid and motor.
 Unfortunately, it’s not enough to start it.
 Try jump-starting the car.
 The underlying cause still needs diagnosing, so head to a local mechanic.